From veering triangulations to link spaces and back again: Laminations

 \subsection{Building the laminations}

 Suppose that $S$ and $T$ are adjacent upper branch lines lying in $N = N^c$.
-Fix a layer $K$ of a layering; let $s$ and $t$ be the upper track-cusps in $K$ given by $S$ and $T$ respectively (\reflem{BranchLines}\refitm{BranchLinesLayer}).
+Fix a layer $K$ of a layering; let $s$ and $t$ be the upper track-cusps in $K$ meeting $S$ and $T$ respectively (\reflem{BranchLines}\refitm{BranchLinesLayer}).
 Since $S$ and $T$ are adjacent, there is a train interval $\ell^K(s, t) \subset \tau^K \cap \bdy N$ connecting $s$ to $t$ (\reflem{BranchLines}\refitm{BranchStrip}).
 See \reffig{NeighbourhoodLayer}.
-We define the \emph{boundary train line} in $K$ between $S$ and $T$ to be